eduardiazf/rfcs/text/0000-datamodel.md

 }
 ```

-> Task
+> TODO:
 >
-> Decide on one of the syntax proposals above
+> - decide on one of the syntax proposals above

 ## Custom primitive types